Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Findings

 We used bank rank by consolidated assets as a proxy for bank size, where a lower rank indicates a larger bank.
-We found a modest but statistically significant negative correlation between bank rank and word count ($\rho$=-0.38,$p \ll$0.001), as shown in Figure~\ref{fig:wc-readability}.
-The largest-sized (i.e. the lowest-ranked banks with consolidated assets$\geq$\$15,995 million) provided significantly more privacy policy content ($median$=4,017) in contrast to smaller banks offering content generally below 1,500 word count.
+We found a modest but statistically significant negative correlation between bank rank and word count ($\rho$=-0.38, $p \ll$0.001), as shown in Figure~\ref{fig:wc-readability}.
+The largest-sized (i.e., the lowest-ranked banks with consolidated assets $\geq$\$15,995 million) provided significantly more privacy policy content ($median$=4,017) in contrast to smaller banks offering content generally below a 1,500 word count.
 Larger banks also tend to use more complex language, with FKGL readability scores above 15, and smaller banks average closer to 13 or below.

-\textbf{RQ1 Summary.} Both the types of privacy policies and the amount of information vary widely across banks.
+\textbf{RQ1 summary.} Both the types of privacy policies and the amount of information vary widely across banks.
 About half of all banks (936, 45.2\%) provided at least two privacy policies, and most banks' privacy policies are difficult to read.
 Larger banks provide more privacy policy content with more difficult language compared to smaller banks.
-While this higher privacy policy content may reflect regulatory pressures or more diverse service offerings, it also raises questions about whether consumers can successfully navigate and comprehend this amount of privacy disclosures.
+These results show that despite the GLBA short notice’s intent to simplify privacy disclosures, banks now surround it with multiple, lengthy policies (general, CCPA, cookie), subverting the GLBA notice’s purpose and creating readability/comprehension issues that related work has documented in other sectors. \looseness=-1